top of page

 Outside, Nevada held its nighttime heat like a grudge.

 They walked from the main building into the dark and then immediately into the Ground Control Station, a double-wide trailer dressed up as a command center.
 Inside, it was cool and stale, the air used and flinty.
-Four other operators sat at their stations which resembled the cockpits of commercial airliners: screens, toggles, switches protected by clear plastic covers you had to lift like you were asking permission.
+Four other operators sat at their stations, resembling the cockpits of commercial airliners: screens, toggles, switches protected by clear plastic covers you had to lift like you were asking permission.

 “Specter Six-One, this is Reaper Actual.
 On station overhead.”